VladTarnovskiy/Angular-youtube-clone/README.md

 6. There is pagination.

 #### Detailed information page:
+1. Video player.

-1. Contains more detailed information about the video.
+2. Contains more detailed information about the video.
-2. Views, likes, dislikes, comments, video title, creation date and video description.
+3. Views, likes, dislikes, comments, video title, creation date and video description.
-3. Clicking the back button takes the user back to the original page.
+4. Clicking the back button takes the user back to the original page.
-4. By clicking on the heart icon, the user can add/remove cards to the Favorite page.
+5. By clicking on the heart icon, the user can add/remove cards to the Favorite page.

 #### Favorite page: